vverbaGit/economic/README.md

 ## Installation

+You should create new database and you can configure it in src/main/resources/application.yaml.

 You should have JDK 17 and maven.

 You can run app by run this maven command.

 The web application is accessible via localhost:8080.

 ```maven